 Is Lebua Sky Bar worth the price?

-Worth it if and only if you want the most famous rooftop bar in Bangkok and you go before 8pm on a weekday.
+Worth it if you want the most famous rooftop bar in Bangkok and you go before 8pm on a weekday.
 The view is genuinely excellent, the golden dome architecture is unlike anything else in the city, and the cocktails are competently made.
-The problems are the crowd density after 9pm on weekends, the tourist-circuit feel, and the fact that at $14 per cocktail you’re partly paying for the postcard.
+The catch is the crowd density after 9pm on weekends, the tourist-circuit feel, and the fact that at $14 per cocktail you’re partly paying for the postcard.
 If you want the height record without the Hangover Part II association, Sky Beach at The Standard Mahanakhon is higher (78 floors versus 63) and draws a thinner crowd.
 If you want a quieter evening with a comparable view, Vertigo at Banyan Tree solves that.

 Do you need to book Bangkok rooftop bars in advance?